The Local's Landcare Program

 Regular landcaring also happens at Crocodile Point the area around the Fennel Bay Bridge, west of the Lions Park.
 Meet under the Fennel Bay Bridge on the 1st and 3rd Wednesdays of the month.
 8:30am-10am.

-COVID and other lurgies are still with us
+COVID and other lurgies are still with us please stay at home if unwell.

 Where